-B. An EIR is required because the Project will have significant impacts on wildlife from loss of reproductive capacity that were not previously analyzed in the 2016 FEIR.
+3. The 2016 EIR and Addendum fail to complete a full analysis of the degree of habitat loss that would occur on the Project site, and ignore substantial evidence that the Project will have significant impacts on wildlife from loss of reproductive capacity that were not previously analyzed in the 2016 FEIR.

-The MND does not analyze the lost reproductive capacity of birds that would result from the loss of 2.01 acres of habitat through construction of the Project.
+Neither the EIR nor the Addendum analyze the lost reproductive capacity of birds that would result from the loss of 2.01 acres of habitat through construction of the Project.
 (Ex.
 A, p.
 14.)
 While habitat loss results in the immediate decline in birds and other animals, it also results in a permeant loss of reproductive capacity.
 (Id.)
 Dr. Smallwood cites two studies that show that total bird nesting densities were between 32.8 and 35.8 nests per acre, for an average of 34.3 nests per acre.
 (Id.)
 When multiplied by the Project's 2.01 acres of habitat that would be lost, Dr. Smallwood predicts a loss of 200 fledglings per year.
 (Id.)
 This loss would repeat each year.
 (Id.)
 Based on an average of 2.9 fledglings per nest, and an average generation time of 5 years, "the project would deny California 22,760 birds over the next century due solely to the loss of terrestrial habitat."
 (Id. at p.
 15.)